 Let’s now add the rest of the card.
 Add a new quad with a new Lit Shader and navigate to the Stencil Buffer Options.

-In this case we want it to render only were the stencil buffer mask is not present, so we set “Comparison” to “Not Equal”.
+In this case, we want it to render only where the stencil buffer mask is not present, so we set “Comparison” to “Not Equal”.

 If you orbit around the scene you may notice the effect doesn’t work at certain angles.

-In the Foil Shader navigate to SubShader -> Tags -> Queue and increase the index by one so it always render after the window.
-Likewise, increase the queue index of the objects inside the card, in my case they are transparent, which by default is render after the opaque geometry.
+In the Foil Shader navigate to SubShader -> Tags -> Queue and increase the index by one so it always renders after the window.
+Likewise, increase the queue index of the objects inside the card, in my case they are transparent, which by default is rendered after the opaque geometry.

 Now that we have our scene set up and everything working, we can dive into the shaders.